Listen to this BPPS Podcast on YouTube. To read along, click closed captions [cc] or read text of speech below:

-Of course there are individual variations but anyone who attempts a big project knows the pressure that builds on the mind towards the middle.
+Of course there are individual variations but anyone who has attempted a big project knows all about the pressure that builds on the mind towards the middle.

-Here are some ways to beat this depression:
+Here are 7 tips to beat this depression:

 #1.
 When your energy is running low do not think of the finishing tape.
 Think of what you are doing at the present.
 Just focus on completing that one step.
 In other words do it one step at a time.